Struggling With Isolation?

 Much research exists supporting the effectiveness of online therapy.
 However, there are some situations in which online therapy is not appropriate, and this is something that your psychologist can discuss with you.

 In Australia, Medicare has recognised the benefits of both telehealth and telephone therapy, which is therapy over the telephone.
-As such, people who live remotely are able to access telehealth and telephone therapy under Medicare’s Better Access initiative, as long as they have a valid mental health care plan in place from their GP.
+As such, people who live remotely are able to access telehealth and telephone therapy under Medicare’s Better Access initiative, as long as they have a valid mental health care plan from their GP.

 To support people to access psychological support during the stressful COVID-19 pandemic, Medicare has also recently made it permissible for anyone to access telehealth and telephone therapy under Medicare’s Better Access initiative, as long as they have a valid mental health care plan in place from their GP.
 This is regardless of where they live within Australia.